llpeterson/security/crypto.md

 protocols.
 For now, we focus on the algorithms that produce authenticators.

-You should recall that in earlier chapters we looked at checksums and cyclic redundancy checks (CRCs)—added pieces of information sent with the original message—as ways of detecting when a message has been inadvertently modified by bit errors.
+You may recall that checksums and cyclic redundancy checks (CRCs) are pieces of information added to a message so the receiver detect when the message has been inadvertently modified by bit errors.
 A similar concept applies to authenticators, with the added challenge that the corruption of the message is likely to be deliberately performed by someone who wants the corruption to go undetected.
 To support authentication, an authenticator includes some proof that whoever created the authenticator knows a secret that is known only to the alleged sender of the message; for example, the secret could be a key, and the proof could be some value encrypted using the key.
 There is a mutual dependency between the form of the redundant information and the form of the proof of secret knowledge.
 We discuss several workable combinations.

 We initially assume that the original message need not be confidential—that a transmitted message will consist of the plaintext